binguimath/binguimath.github.io/Course_2022_VOA.md

 ## Wechat Group Barcode
 [Here](Files/2022_VOA_barcode.png) (updated on 3/2)

+## Tentative Schedule

+2/21 Segal's picture of 2d CFT; motivations of VOAs and conformal blocks

+2/24 Virasoro algebras

+2/28 Change of boundary parametrizations

+3/3 Definition of VOAs

+3/7 Definition of VOAs

+3/10 Jacobi identity

+3/14 Consequences of Jacobi identidy

 ## Course Description:
 Vertex operator algebras (VOAs) are mathematical objects describing 2d chiral conformal field theory.
 The representation category of a “strongly rational” VOA is a modular tensor category (which yields a 3d topological quantum field theory), and conjecturally, all modular tensor categories arise from such VOA representations.
 Conformal blocks are the crucial ingredients in the representation theory of VOAs.